state-management/state-machine-react/README.md

 }
 ```

-The application code, dispatches commands to execute the business logic and update state.
+#### Dispatch the command
-#### Example
+The application code dispatches commands to execute the business logic and update state.
 ```typescript
 import React from 'react';
 import { IncrementCounterCommand } from 'IncrementCounterCommand';